Habitat for Humanity Germany

 Habitat for Humanity in Germany

 Habitat for Humanity Germany began operations in 1998.
-The national office is based in Cologne, with ten staff members and six people on the board of directors.
+The national office is based in Cologne, with nine staff members and five people on the board of directors.
 Its work is primarily focused on raising funds for the international work of Habitat for Humanity as well as a big Global Village sending program.

 How Habitat for Humanity works in Germany